longfuxu/ChatDocs/README.md

 - Visit [openai](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) to retrieve API keys and insert into your `.env` file.
 - Visit [pinecone](https://pinecone.io/) to create and retrieve your API keys, and also retrieve your environment and index name from the dashboard.

-4. In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
-This namespace will later be used for queries and retrieval.
+- When create your index in pinecone, make sure to set the Dimenstion as 1536, as this is the dimention that OpenAI embedding model will use
+- You need to wait until the Index initialize -> ready, you can ingest your date, otherwise you will get error.[https://github.com/mayooear/gpt4-pdf-chatbot-langchain/issues/97]

-5. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
-Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo`, if you don't have access to `gpt-4`.
-Please verify outside this repo that you have access to `gpt-4`, otherwise the application will not work with it.
+4. In `utils/makechain.ts` chain change the `QA_PROMPT` for your own usecase.
+Change `modelName` in `new OpenAIChat` to `gpt-3.5-turbo` or `gpt-4`

 ## Convert your PDF files to embeddings

 **This repo can load multiple PDF files**

 1. Inside `docs` folder, add your pdf files or folders that contain pdf files.
+- Put your docs from different field into different subfolders, such as sci, low,literature
+- Inside the `scipts` folder, edit the `ingest-data.ts` file, make sure in line 10 change to your specific file`const filePath = 'docs/sci'`, to avoid potential overwrite previous documents
+- In the `config` folder, replace the `PINECONE_NAME_SPACE` with a `namespace` where you'd like to store your embeddings on Pinecone when you run `pnpm run ingest`.
+This namespace will later be used for queries and retrieval. *this is quite important if you only want to retrival a specific domain of knowledge*

 2. Run the script `npm run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.